dstodev/factorio-server/README.md

 ### Restore from backup

-To restore from backup, unzip the backup file you want:
+To restore from backup, extract the backup you want:
-`tar -xjf ./backups/backup-timestamp.tar.bz2`
+`tar -xf ./backups/<timestamp>.tar`

-Replace contents of `./server-files/` with files from the backup.
+Then replace files in `./server-files/` with files from the backup.

 ## Other commands